NATIONAL BRANDIED FRUIT DAY

 The history of brandied fruit is uncertain.
 Because of that, we have been unable to find the creator of this delicious food holiday.

 The steamboat named New Orleans is launched.
-It’s the first steamboat to travel the Mississippi River.
+It is the first steamboat to travel the Mississippi River.

-In January, Paul joined thousands of other women marching for women’s right to vote.
-Charged and convicted of obstructing traffic, Alice Paul began a seven-month jail sentence on October 20.
-She continued her protest for women’s suffrage by going on a hunger strike.
+In January, Alice Paul joins thousands of other women marching for women’s right to vote.
+Charged and convicted of obstructing traffic, Paul began a seven-month jail sentence on October 20th.
+However, she continued her protest for women’s suffrage by going on a hunger strike.

 The Kansas City Monarchs triumphed over the Hilldale Athletic Club in the first Negro League World Series.
 Nearly 50 thousand fans attended the nine-game-series, watching future Hall-of-Famers such as Judy Johnson and Bullet Rogan.